royak/docker_submission/README.md

 ## Build the Docker image
 `Dockerfile` contains all the information used to create the Docker container.
-Speficically, it uses the `continuumio/miniconda` image and install additionnal Python libraries.
-Then, it automatically execute a dummy algorithm `src/run_inference.py` on all the scans located in `/input/` and write the results in `/output/`.
+Speficically, it uses the `continuumio/miniconda` image and installs additionnal Python libraries.
+Then, it automatically executes a dummy algorithm `src/run_inference.py` on all the scans located in `/input/` and write the results in `/output/`.

 To build the docker image: